GAMES AND CULTURE

 Hortons, the Canadian-based coffee and doughnut chain, is expanding to some

-1,500 outlets across China with a focus on esports themed services
+1,500 outlets across China with a focus on esports themed services, so

 maybe we’ll see it sooner than we think.